 Sometimes you can’t delete a certain file or folder because you don’t have appropriate permissions for it.
 In order to gain full permission of the file or folder, you need to change the ownership of the file and gain full control of it.
 Here’s what you should do to get the full control of a certain folder or file:

-- In some cases SYSTEM is listed as owner, and in some it is TrustedInstaller, click on Change option, next to the name of Owner
+- In some cases, SYSTEM is listed as the owner, and in some it is TrustedInstaller, click on Change option, next to the name of Owner.

 - Note: Trustedinstaller is a Windows built-in account which removes and modifies updates and other Windows components.
 But you should be warned that if TrustedInstaller is listed as an owner of a certain file, you shouldn’t change it.
 Because if you rename or delete the file your system may become unstable even more, so change the ownership from TrustedInstaller only if you know what you’re doing.